 Do I have to be a University of Otago student to live in a Residential College?

 To be considered for a place at a Residential College students need to be studying full-time and attending the University of Otago.
-Limited places are available for Otago Polytechnic students at City College and Salmond College.
+Limited places are available for Otago Polytechnic students at Salmond College.
 Foundation Year students who have applied for a Tu Kahika Scholarship or Pacific Foundation Scholarship may apply to Arana College and Studholme College.
 Students studying Foundation Studies at the University of Otago may also apply to Salmond College and St Margaret's College.

 When do the colleges open at the start of the year?

 The majority of colleges open on the Saturday before the start of Orientation Week.
 The specific dates will be provided with your offer.

 What should I bring with me?

 When you receive an offer you will be advised in detail what you need to provide.
 The standard items you will need to bring are personal items, toiletries, clothing and towels.